FireLemons/slack-single-reminder-script/README.md

 running the command a second time will delete the first `:eyes:` and post `:eyes:` again

 At this point it's a good idea to test your config by running remind.rb manually

+#### `config/schedule.rb`
+More information about configuring this file can be found at https://github.com/javan/whenever
+An example is found in this repo